2.7 C

 *Artwork: Caroline (after Édouard Manet’s Olympia, 1863), by Lili Bernard.
 Oil on Canvas, 63”x96”, 96”x63” © 2012.

 Lili Bernard stated that the painting “is a memoriam to my great-grandmother Caroline who was a very poor dark-skinned Black maidservant for my great-grandfather William Bernard.
-William was a rich [Whyte] stage coach designer in Kingston, Jamaica, and was married with children.
+William was a rich stage coach designer in Kingston, Jamaica, and was married with children.
 Caroline bore three babies from William: my grandmother Harriet and her brothers William and Nathan Bernard.
-We assume they were born out of rape.
+We assume they were born out of rape.”
 Visit her website.

 9.

 The true horrors of the Middle Passage would be incomplete without acknowledging the abuse of the female captives by slavers and traffickers.
-It is possible that a major reason the men’s and women’s quarter were separate on slave ships was so that the traffickers could have easier access to the women without dealing with angry African men.
-The slaver, John Newton, who composed Amazing Grace, wrote: “When the women and girls are taken on board a ship, naked, trembling, terrified, perhaps almost exhausted with cold, fatigue and hunger, they are often exposed to the wanton rudeness of [whyte] savages.”
+It is possible that a major reason the men’s and women’s quarters were separate on slave ships was so that the traffickers could have easier access to the women without dealing with angry African men.
+The trafficker John Newton, who composed “Amazing Grace,” wrote: “When the women and girls are taken on board a ship, naked, trembling, terrified, perhaps almost exhausted with cold, fatigue and hunger, they are often exposed to the wanton rudeness of [European] savages.”

-Another French slaver wrote in his memoirs that each officer of his ship selected an African woman to serve him “at the table and in his bed.”
-Ottobah Cugoano acknowledged the prevalence of sexual abuse in a much different tone, angrily recalling that “it was common for the dirty filthy [traffickers] to take the African women and lie upon their bodies.”
+Another French trafficker wrote in his memoirs that each officer of his ship selected an Afrikan woman to serve him “at the table and in his bed.”
+Ottobah Cugoano acknowledged the prevalence of sexual exploitation in a much different tone, angrily recalling that “it was common for the dirty, filthy [traffickers] to take the Afrikan women and lie upon their bodies.”
+As one historian writes: “For the attractive woman, there was the added ignominy of being fought over by lustful [European] men.
+Quarrels erupted, insults and blows were exchanged to win the right to be the first to rape a good-looking Afrikan woman, or the right to make her one’s exclusive sexual possession for the duration of the voyage.”

 10.

-Africans captives and traffickers alike were killed by catastrophic accidents.
+Afrikan captives and traffickers alike were killed by catastrophic accidents.
 The wooden ships would frequently be struck by lightning and burn, get blown off course for months, run aground on shallow coastal rocks, or encounter hurricanes in the mid-Atlantic and sink.
-The Danish Cron-Prindzen was lost in a storm in 1705, for example, causing the deaths of some 820 captives.
+The Danish Cron‑Prindzen was lost in a storm in 1705, for example, causing the deaths of some 820 captives.
 In January 1738, the Dutch Leusden was similarly caught in a storm off the Suriname coast and got caught on the rocks.
-While the traffickers and a few of the captives escaped 700 Africans below deck drowned.
-In 1737, some 200-300 Africans drowned when the ship Mary sprang a leak.
-The Liverpool vessel Pallas was slaving on the African coast in 1761, when she mysteriously blew up, taking some 600 captives with her.
+While the traffickers and a few of the captives escaped, 700 Afrikans below deck drowned.
+In 1737, some 200–300 Africans drowned when the ship Mary sprang a leak.
+The Liverpool vessel Pallas was slaving on the African coast in 1761 when she mysteriously blew up, taking some 600 captives with her.
 380 captives were reported killed when the London ship Den Keyser blew up on the African coast in 1783.
-On its ways to Havana in 1787, the Sisters capsized in the West Indies, drowning nearly 500 captives.
-Furthermore, slavers often faced the threat of attack by interlopers, privateers, or pirates, and warships were always a problem as European nations waged seemingly endless wars.
-When the French Hercule found itself in combat with a Dutch warship in 1701 during the War of Spanish succession, the captives on board paid a high price.
-Outfought, the French ship exploded and burned, killing thirty-eight Africans.
+On its way to Havana in 1787, the Sisters capsized in the West Indies, drowning nearly 500 captives.

 Source: